An Elephant in the Room

 As male realms, they were agonistic realms, realms of ritual combat and competition.
 The code according to which they operated was a manly code, a code that emphasized honour, assertion, confidence, agency, strength, and mastery.
 Other participants in these realms were expected to function as rhetorical, ideological, and political combatants, expected to fight their corner and challenge others, yet also to be subject to the rigorous stress-testing of the combative environment.
 For this you need to have strength and courage.
 You need to be assertive, forthright, and exhibit mastery of your subject and your own self.
 They were expected to function with honour and to respect the honour of other combatants, to be concerned for their reputation as men in the group.
 There was also a premium placed upon mastery.
 Such discourses are hierarchical in character, usually according the highest honour and prominence to those who most exemplify these virtues.
 If you can’t prove your mastery, you must yield to others who can.
 The most adept and able dominate in such realms.

 It is often supposed that the concept of ‘being a man’ chiefly stands in contrast to that of being a woman.
 However, the greater opposition is probably that between the man and the boy or the unmanly.
-One must become a man through a process of socialization into strength, honour, courage, and mastery (as Jack Donovan has enumerated the traits of manliness).
+One must become a man through a process of socialization into strength, honour, courage, and mastery.
 This is not to suggest that weaker men do not have a place in such groups.
 Men typically want all of their peers to be socialized into a form of manliness, even though they often know that this manliness may well take a less pronounced form in some.
 There are a great many different varieties of manliness and its virtues and perhaps the majority do not require us to conform to the most stereotypical extreme male patterns of behaviour and appearance.
 Codes of manly honour often involve rejection of the practice of preying upon those weaker than oneself.
 Indeed, many male groups can be surprisingly sensitive to weaker members of the group.
 Having a strong and healthy bond of manliness is in all of our interests and men will often go out of their way to ensure that every boy is able to make the passage.
 Sadly, there are many cases where male groups are brutal towards those weaker members who are struggling to secure their place.
 One of the best ways to avoid such cruelty is to establish healthy intergenerational practices of socialization into manliness, rather than leaving boys to accomplish the transition alone.

 On account of natural male instincts, male realms are exposed to several dangers.
 Perhaps one of the most extreme of these can be seen in the historic phenomenon of duels, whereby (overwhelmingly) men sought to defend their honour against perceived insults.
 While duels could be undertaken in response to things that seem to us to be the pettiest of provocations, it is important to recognize that the honour that was at stake really mattered, as it represented one’s standing in male society and helped to preserve the security of men and their families.
 If challenges to one’s honour were allowed to pass unchallenged one would render oneself and one’s family vulnerable to predation and assault.
 One’s honour and one’s willingness to fight for it really matter in a society without strong institutions of law and order, as it discourages people from mistreating or attacking you and those close to you.